sebbains/Currency-conveter/README.md

 Select from over 150 different currencies to calculate exchange amounts using the latest hourly rates available from the [currency converter API](www.currencyconverterapi.com) web service.

+Hosted on Github Pages so please check it out [here](https://sebbains.github.io/Currency-conveter/)

 ![screenshot](/screenshot.PNG)

 ## How to use